HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 ## 8. Conclusion and Future Work

-PPMFD provides a privacy-aware, multimodal approach to real-time fall detection in bathrooms.
+P2MFDS provides a privacy-aware, multimodal approach to real-time fall detection in bathrooms.
 Its dual-stream architecture captures both large-scale movement and localized impacts, ensuring high accuracy in complex, noisy environments.

 In the future, we aim to:
 - Expand testing to real elderly subjects under long-term deployment